easypoll-bot/easypoll-v3/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation
 - [ ] Other: \___ <!-- Insert another type -->

-Closes Issue: NaN <!-- Replace 'NaN' with a issue number that belongs to this pull request. -->
+Closes NaN <!-- Replace 'NaN' with a issue number that belongs to this pull request. -->

 ### Description